-On October 3, the 2022 edition of the patent voucher scheme once again opens for applications.
-The pool is a total of 5 million kroner, which is distributed equally between the two application rounds.
+On April 17 and October 9, the 2023 edition of the patent voucher scheme opens for applications.
+The pool is expected to be a total of 5 million kroner, which is distributed equally between the two application rounds.

 Are you planning to apply for funding for your patent work through a patent voucher?
 Get our best tips for the application process.
 The patent voucher scheme is a very popular offer from the Danish government, which gives companies the opportunity to apply for funding to cover the costs related to a patent application.